codewars/docs/content/languages/c/authoring/index.md

 ### Code style

-Unlike for example Python or Java, there's no single guide for C code style, or even no set of naming conventions, which would be widely adopted and agreed upon by C programmers.
+Unlike for example Python or Java, there's no single guide for C code style, or even a set of naming conventions, which would be widely adopted and agreed upon by C programmers.
 There are traditional naming conventions using `snake_case`, there are Win32 API naming conventions using `PascalCase`, there are GNU guidelines, Microsoft guidelines, Google guidelines, and some of them contradictory to each other.
 Just use whatever set of guidelines you like, but when you do, use it consistently.

 ### Header files